-As a business owner, employee, or even just an everyday technology user, you may feel constantly connected to devices both during and outside of a workday.
+As a business owner with your own LLC or partnership, you may feel constantly connected to devices both during and outside of a workday.
+This is one factor associated with business stress.
 In a tech-centric world (especially in the workplace), it is challenging to part with things that provide efficiency and connect people almost anywhere.

 With billions of individuals across the world using the internet, it’s no secret that spending too much time online can also pose other risks.
-Whether it be from failing to safely secure files, not installing virus protection on your device, or falling for a phishing scam, identity theft can run rampant on the Internet, especially if you aren’t careful.
+Whether it be from failing to safely secure files, not installing virus protection on your device or falling for a phishing scam, identity theft can run rampant on the internet.
 If just the thought of someone stealing your personal information stresses you out, you’re not alone.
+There need to be ways for you to minimize and reduce your entrepreneur stress.

-Consider taking time at the end of each workday to plan for the following day.
-Setting time aside to block off sections of your day for specific tasks will help reduce procrastination and stress.
-This also means closing out those extra tabs on your computer for excessive multitasking.
-Being task-oriented and limiting inefficient multitasking when possible can help to reduce stress levels, and it can also help tidy up your device.
-Some studies show that only 2.5 percent of individuals are able to multitask effectively, so you might be more productive if you take your workday one tab at a time anyway.
+When determining your workflow for the next day, be mindful of not multitasking.
+Being task-oriented and limiting inefficient multitasking can help reduce stress levels, and it can also help tidy up your devices.
+Some studies show that only 2.5 percent of individuals can multitask effectively, so you might be more productive if you take your workday one project at a time.

 Practice Device Safety